raghav6006/Lord_krishna_agent/README.md

    Repository Link: [GitHub - Lord Krishna Agent](https://github.com/raghav6006/Lord_krishna_agent.git)

 2. Open a terminal and navigate to the project directory.
+3. Update the `.env` file with your OpenAI API key.
-3. Run the following command:
+4. Run the following command:
    ```bash
    docker-compose up --build
    ```
-4. Once the build is complete, visit [http://localhost:5001](http://localhost:5001) in your web browser.
+5. Once the build is complete, visit [http://localhost:5001](http://localhost:5001) in your web browser.

 ---